arinbasu/Reproducible-research-using-Authorea-markdown-and-github/llqbu2n8ko8.md

 Figure 2.
 Image B

-We can add citations in onl one
+We can add citations in only one way.